 Importantly, save any emergency contacts on your phone in case of accidents or emergencies.
 Most travel insurance policies include an emergency 24-hour hotline to help you out at any time during your trip.

 For our policy, travel insurance claims required the following information:

 (a) Full name, dates of the trip, NRIC/FIN number, Policy number;

-(b) Name of the place and telephone number that AXA Assistance Singapore (AAS) can reach you
+(b) Name of the place and telephone number that the insurance providere can reach you

 (c) The nature of help required and a brief description of the emergency.